-3. Addressing the device
+3. Addressing the equipment

-The device is delivered ex works with the bus address 15.15.250.
+The equipment is delivered with the bus address 15.15.250.
 You can program a different address in the ETS by overwriting the address 15.15.250 or by teaching the device via the programming button.